HDFGroup/vol-async/docs/source/gettingstarted.rst

 Implicit mode
 =============

+This mode is only recommended for testing.
 The implicit mode allows an application to enable asynchronous I/O through setting the following environemental variables and without any major code change.
 By default, the HDF5 metadata operations are executed asynchronously, and the dataset operations are executed synchronously.

 .. code-block::